ntudpi/scopuspython/README.md

 ### `json.decoder.JSONDecodeError: Expecting value: line 1 column 1 (char 0)` error
 For UNIX based system, delete the whole content of the `~/.scopus/` directory except the file `config.ini`.
 The problem should be caused because of false caching (the library believe that it was cached probably but turns out the cache is empty)

+### `with open(qfile, 'wb') as f: FileNotFoundError: [Errno 2] No such file or directory: '/Users/DPI/.scopus/author_retrieval/18439033600'`
+Delete the whole `~/.scopus/' directory.
+Uninstall the scopus using `pip3 uninstall scopus` and reinstall.

 ### `UserWarning: scopus did not find a configuration file`
 Run the python3 bash, then
 ``` python